oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 SessionStorage is similar to LocalStorage, except that SessionStorage is cleared when a browser tab is closed, and is not shared between multiple tabs open to pages on the same origin.
 This slightly reduces the chance of a successful XSS attack, since a user who clicks a link carrying an XSS payload would open a new tab, and wouldn't have access to the existing tokens stored.
 However there are still other variations of XSS attacks that can compromise this storage.

 IndexedDB is a persistent storage mechanism like LocalStorage, but is shared between multiple tabs as well as between the DOM and Service Workers.
+For this reason, IndexedDB SHOULD NOT be used by a Service Worker if attempting to use the Service Worker to isolate the front-end from XSS attacks.

 Filesystem Considerations for Browser Storage APIs {#filesystem-considerations}
 --------------------------------------------------